Home Interior Inspection

 Dryers should be vented to the exterior to prevent excessive moisture conditions.
 Clean dryer vents and ducts periodically.

-Estimated life expectancies represent averages and can be greatly effected by amount of usage, relative care, the mineral contents or acidity of water and luck.
+Estimated life expectancies represent averages and can be greatly affected by amount of usage, relative care, the mineral contents or acidity of water and luck.

 Fireplaces & Wood Burning Stove Chimneys